Japan's Prince Hisahito is the first male royal to reach adulthood in 40 years. He may be the last

 In a main ritual at the Imperial Palace, attended by other royal members and top government officials, he wore traditional attire with a beige-colored robe that symbolized his pre-adulthood status.
 His headcover was replaced with the crown, a black adult “kanmuri” headpiece, formalizing his coming-of-age.
 Hisahito bowed deeply and thanked the Emperor for the crown and his parents for hosting the ceremony and pledged to fulfil his responsibility as a royal member.

-He is scheduled to ride in a royal horse carriage to pray at the three shrines within the palace compound.

-In the afternoon, Hisahito will put his tuxedo back on to visit the Imperial Palace to greet Naruhito and Empress Masako in the prestigious Matsu-no-Ma, or pine room.
+In the afternoon, Hisahito was to put his tuxedo back on to visit the Imperial Palace to greet Naruhito and Empress Masako, his uncle and aunt, in the prestigious Matsu-no-Ma, or pine room.
 In another ritual he is to receive a medal, the Grand Cordon of the Supreme Order of the Chrysanthemum, in a postwar tradition.
-He will also greet his grandparents, Akihito and his wife, former Empress Michiko, at their palace.
+He also was to greet his grandparents, Akihito and his wife, former Empress Michiko, at their palace.

-In the evening, Akishino and Kiko will host a private celebration for their son at a Tokyo hotel where their relatives will gather.
+In the evening, Akishino and Kiko were to host a private celebration for their son at a Tokyo hotel for their relatives.

 The rituals also include his visits early next week to Ise, Japan's top Shinto shrine, the mausoleum of the mythical first emperor Jinmu in Nara, as well as that of his late great-grandfather, wartime emperor Hirohito, in the Tokyo suburbs.
 He will also have lunch with Prime Minister Shigeru Ishiba and other dignitaries Wednesday.